Bevan Canale & Calvin Cedarleaf

 Our parish needs approximately 18 ushers per weekend.
 Our ushers are truly faithful servants; welcoming, passing out books, ushering the faithful during Communion, finding space for all our visitors, and taking care of any and all emergencies.
 Contact Joe for more information or to volunteer.

-The Music Ministry is fortunate to have good people who graciously help with this ministry.
 Everyone with a voice (that’s everyone!) or who plays a musical instrument is welcome to come and make a joyful noise for the Lord!
-Contact Jim Cowan for more information.
+Contact the front office for more details.

 This is a ministry of Welcome!
 These volunteers have come forward with a great purpose — to sincerely welcome everyone who walks in the door to celebrate the liturgy.
 Conveying with every word and smile, “all are welcome in this place.”